-The district can find the calculated SMMA allowable amount and the state aid amount per dollar of local effort on the Preliminary Data Sheets for FY 2019.
+The district can find the calculated SMMA allowable amount and the state aid amount per dollar of local effort on the Preliminary Data Sheets.
 However, in no case will the state fund more than 80% of the maximum allowed amount.